 3.01 Regular Meetings.
 Regular meetings of the Association are usually held in conjunction with the Florida Advisory Council and Constituency Group meetings.
 The specific date and location of each meeting may be obtained from the Association Secretary or from contacting the Advisory Council Meeting Coordinator.

 3.02 Annual Meeting.
 The annual meeting of the association will be held mid-year (typically in conjunction with the regular meeting of the Florida EMS Advisory Council meeting usually in July).
 The specific date and time of the meeting may be obtained from the Secretary or by contacting the Advisory Council Meeting Coordinator.

 4.01 Dues.
 Dues for Association members shall be set by the Board of Directors based on the annual operating budget.
-Prior to approving a change in dues, the Board of Directors shall communicate the proposed dues change to the membership of the Association at least one month prior to the annual meeting at which time it will be presented to the membership for action.
+Prior to approving a change in dues, the Board of Directors shall communicate the proposed dues change to the membership of the Association for thirty (30) days prior to any change.

 5.01 Management.
 The Board of Directors, along with the Executive Director, shall be vested with the general management and oversight of the Association's affairs.
 Without limiting the foregoing, the Board of Directors shall supervise all funds; approve all budgets of the Association, including those of committees, elect auditors, and other officials of the Association.

 5.02 Composition.
 The Board of Directors shall consist of the President, President Elect, Immediate Past President, Secretary, and three Members-at-Large.